-Students with a history of alcohol-related driving offenses or felony convictions will find it difficult if not impossible to gain employment in health care.
-A drug screening and criminal background check are required to enter the program.
-The process will be explained in information sessions in the Nursing Skills Program.
-Drug screening must also be paid by the student.
-This also is explained during the new student Information Session.
-Students who are not cleared for clinical placement through the Physical Examination, the Criminal Background Check and the Drug Screen will not be able to complete the NCS 110 course.
+NOTE: Students with a history of alcohol-related driving offenses or felony convictions will find it difficult, if not impossible, to gain employment in health care.
+The specific process is explained in information sessions in the Nursing Skills program.
+Drug screening must also be paid for by the student, and this is explained during HFC's new student information session.
+Students who are not cleared for clinical placement through the physical examination, criminal background check, and drug screen will not be able to complete NCS 110.

 Required Core Courses